Global Military Battery Market 2018-2022 | Wearable Devices for Military Operations to Drive Growth | Technavio

 Global military battery market: Wearable devices for military operations

 One of the most important aspects of military operations is communication.
-Generally, military personnel carries battery-powered equipment to update the activities and progress during their missions.
-Batteries are specifically designed to power the communication equipment used, and the personnel needs to carry these batteries in bulk at the start of their missions, which adds up to the overall weight.
+Generally, military personnel carry battery-powered equipment to update the activities and progress during their missions.
+Batteries are specifically designed to power the communication equipment used, and the personnel need to carry these batteries in bulk at the start of their missions, which adds up to the overall weight.

 "Technological improvements include the incorporation of communication devices into the body armor worn by the personnel.
 Companies are currently providing military-grade batteries to power these wearables.
 Hence, OEMs are designing equipment providing hands-free communication systems instead of hand-held devices.
 Such advances in military equipment will drive the growth of the military battery market during the forecast period," says a senior analyst at Technavio for research on energy storage.